ParkSangGwon/TedPicker/README.md

 #What is TedPicker?

 TedPicker is image selector library for android.<br />
-Do not waste your time for image select function.
+Do not waste your time for write image select function code.
 You can take a picture or select image from gallary.<br />

 Also you can customize color, drawable, select count, etc for your application.